mrzkp/multi-person_real-time_contour_tracking/README.md

 - Output and Logging: Logs are JSONL (not CSV); snapshots only on first detection (no updates).
 No error recovery (e.g., video read failures crash the script).
 Overlay summary clips long ID lists with a scrollbar but doesn't scroll interactively.
 - Scaling: Struggles with high entity counts (>300 detections) due to YOLO limits.
 Also no distributed processing.

-## Design Decisions

-- Split into main.py (core loop, config loading, video I/O) and utils.py (helpers like detection, tracking, annotation) for readability and reusability; context managers for resource safety (e.g., video capture/release).
-- Uses Supervision annotators for polygons (contours), labels (ID overlays), and traces (trajectories); color by track ID for consistency.
-Summary overlay is dynamic (wraps IDs, EMA-smoothed FPS, optional scrollbar) but fixed-position ("top_left") to avoid occlusion.
-- Hardcoded YOLO params for speed (e.g., no half-precision by default); IoU-based matching for aligning tracks to detections.
-- JSONL for frame-level tracks and events (enter/exit); timestamps derived from frame index/FPS for simplicity.
-Snapshots cropped to bbox on first sighting for minimal storage.
-- "Fit" (letterbox) with black padding to preserve aspect ratio in outputs, prioritizing visual fidelity over filling the frame.

 ## Additional notes